-Graduates of the program are expected to fill positions such as: assembly line supervisor, job supervisor, shift supervisor, maintenance manager, shop manager, plant manager, group leader, project leader, high school technology teachers or college level engineering technology instructors.
+Graduates of the program can advance their careers with positions such as assembly line supervisor, job supervisor, shift supervisor, maintenance manager, shop manager, plant manager, group leader, project leader, high school technology teacher or college-level engineering technology instructors.

 Applicants should have a background in engineering, technology, business, or a closely related field, and approval of the Engineering Technology Graduate Admissions Committee.

 |MGT 604||Organizational Behavior Management||3|

 |Communication Skills - Select two courses from the following (6 credits)||6|